olaroos/deepnetnotes/logbook.md

 I moved functions that I don't need to rewrite to separate files.
 I also tried using autoreload 2 but it didn't seem to work for the functions I imported.

 I also did a short experiment with extending the depth from 2 to 3 layers in the vanilla RNN and it seems to give better accuracy.

+**15 July 2019**

+Comparing losses: vanilla-RNN with 2 and 3 layers the 3 layer network had 5\% less loss.